realmaster42/EverybodyEditsProtocol/README.md

 Occurs when you are given a magic reward.

 ### <a id="rm-minimapEnabled">"minimapEnabled"</a>
-Occurs when the minimap is toggled.
+Occurs when the minimap is changed.

 `[0] Boolean` Minimap Enabled
 > Value indicating whether the minimap is now enabled.